IBM/cf-deployment-tracker-client-node/README.md

 # Example app

-To see how to include this into your app please visit [Bluemix Hello World](https://github.com/IBM-Bluemix/bluemix-hello-node).
-You will want to pay attention to [package.json](https://github.com/IBM-Bluemix/bluemix-hello-node/blob/master/package.json#L9), and [server.js](https://github.com/IBM-Bluemix/bluemix-hello-node/blob/master/server.js#L15).
+To see how to include this into your app please visit [Watson Multimedia Analyzer](https://github.com/IBM/watson-multimedia-analyzer).
+You will want to pay attention to [package.json](https://github.com/IBM/watson-multimedia-analyzer/blob/master/package.json#L27), and [app.js](https://github.com/IBM/watson-multimedia-analyzer/blob/master/app.js#L39).

 # Privacy Notice